Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

 The suburb of Cranbourne East had an income level below the national average according to ATO data aggregated by AreaSearch for the financial year ended June 2023.
-The median income among taxpayers in Cranbourne East was $50,034 and the average income stood at $56,391.
-These figures compared to those for Greater Melbourne of $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since June 2023, current estimates would be approximately $54,162 (median) and $61,043 (average) as of September 2025.
-Census data from 2021 showed household income ranked at the 59th percentile ($1,912 weekly), while personal income was at the 43rd percentile.
-Income analysis revealed that 45.3% of locals (13,054 people) fell into the $1,500 - 2,999 category, consistent with broader trends across regional levels showing 32.8% in the same category.
+The median income among taxpayers in Cranbourne East was $50,034, with an average income of $56,391.
+In comparison, Greater Melbourne had median and average incomes of $57,688 and $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since June 2023, current estimates for Cranbourne East would be approximately $54,162 (median) and $61,043 (average) as of September 2025.
+According to Census data from 2021, household income in Cranbourne East ranked at the 59th percentile ($1,912 weekly), while personal income was at the 43rd percentile.
+Income analysis showed that 45.3% of locals (13,054 people) fell into the $1,500 - 2,999 income category, which was consistent with broader regional trends showing 32.8% in the same category.
 High housing costs consumed 19.5% of income, but strong earnings placed disposable income at the 55th percentile.
 The area's SEIFA income ranking placed it in the 5th decile.

 Frequently Asked Questions - Income